Replicating Human Motivated Reasoning Studies with LLMs: Introduction

 In order to answer these questions, we completed a comprehensive literature review to select four prior works on political motivated reasoning to replicate with LLMs (Figure \ref{fig:teaser}).
-We report results from seven models spanning five families.
-The contributions of this work include: \begin{itemize} \item Base LLMs do not appear to mimic human-like motivated reasoning. \item Whether different LLMs perform similarly in opinion formation depends on given topics. \item LLMs may systematically fail to accurately assess information, leading inaccuracies in natural language processing (NLP) tasks such as argument strength assessment. \end{itemize}
+We report results from ten models spanning five families.
+The contributions of this work include: \begin{itemize} \item Base LLMs do not appear to mimic human-like motivated reasoning. \item When provided with additional pros and cons of policies, LLMs assessments of argument strength and opinions may be misaligned.

+\item Information manipulations may affect when models ``opt-out'' of responding (i.e., do not offer an opinion in response to information), limiting their proxy capabilities in certain settings. \end{itemize}

-These results have implications for social scientists and computer scientists who utilize LLMs as survey proxies or predicting public opinion, as well as the artificial intelligence (AI) and NLP communities interested in LLM-human alignment or using LLMs for tasks such as argument assessment and opinion formation.
-We offer considerations for researchers using base LLMs for predicting how individuals will respond to arguments in motivated reasoning contexts (such as surveys) and anticipating how arguments resonate with humans.
+These results have implications for social scientists and computer scientists who utilize LLMs as survey proxies or predicting public opinion.
+Additionally, this work contributes to the artificial intelligence (AI) and natural language processing (NLP) communities for LLM-human alignment or using LLMs for tasks such as argument assessment and opinion formation.
+We offer considerations for researchers, as motivated reasoning may be one aspect of human-likeness LLMs still struggle to emulate.
+We also highlight potential pitfalls of LLMs, including unbalanced ``opting out'' of responding and inconsistent strength assessments which could affect LLM judge outcomes.